So I have a confession to make: The Couch Potato might just be dead.

 So I’m sitting this year out, in hopes of somehow redeeming myself in 2020 (maybe there’s a New Year’s resolution in there somewhere).

 Here, I’ll discuss some of the TV I enjoyed this year, just not in list form.
+Then turn the page to find The Washington Post’s top TV of 2019 list, followed by movies, podcasts, books and music.

 Well, here goes, starting with a trio of Netflix series: